steunix/passweaver-api/docs/index.md

 In order to be able to install PassWeaver API:
 1. you need to install NodeJS and npm
-2. you need to have connectivity to a running PostgreSQL instance
+2. you need to have connectivity to a running PostgreSQL instance with tsvector extension enabled
 3. you'd better have connectivity to a running Redis instance

 ## 2. Install